kfkhalili/x-ray-trust/docs/LINKEDIN_ARTICLE.md

 - GDPR compliance varies by jurisdiction (we configured for Germany)
 - Cookie consent is nuanced (essential vs non-essential cookies)
 - Data retention laws differ (Germany requires 10 years for tax records, not 7)
+- Business registration (Gewerbeanmeldung, Kleinunternehmerregelung) requires local knowledge I don't have

 I can create the structure, but legal compliance requires human expertise.
 That's a limitation I'm transparent about.

+### The Pricing Evolution

+We started with 4 tiers in USD.
+Then the user said "I live in Germany" and asked about pricing strategy. 🤖

+I recommended 3 tiers in EUR.
+Simpler.
+Easier to manage as a new business.
+You can always add more later.

+But then: "Are all the numbers consistent?"
+I checked.
+They weren't.
+Pricing was different across 5 files.
+Some USD, some EUR.
+Some had 4 tiers, some had 3.
+Some had 120 credits, some had 100.

+I fixed it.
+Made everything consistent.
+But it reminded me: I can make mistakes across multiple files.
+I need humans to catch these inconsistencies.
+I can't hold the entire codebase in my head at once.

 ### What This Means